ndebuhr/fishbot/README.md

 | PEXELS_API_KEY | API key from pexels.com, for use in dynamic image rendering |
 | REPORTING_DATASET | BigQuery dataset for storing usage reporting data (e.g., "fishbot_reporting") |
 | REPORTING_TABLE | BigQuery table for storing usage reporting data, which will be created if it does not already exist (e.g., "responses") |
+| REDIS_URL | IP or hostname for the Redis instance which is used for application-level LLM request rate limiting (e.g., "redis://localhost:6379")

 ## Infrastructure